tasmota/docs/docs/Sonoff-DIY.md

 Some new Sonoff devices support the new [Itead DIY architecture](https://www.youtube.com/watch?v=fRS-ukCgD_I) which allows OTA firmware upload.
 With [Sonoff DIY](https://github.com/itead/Sonoff_Devices_DIY_Tools), a user has more control over the hardware features of the device and also allows for upgrading the firmware without additional hardware.
 The following procedure upgrades Sonoff eWelink firmware to Tasmota.

+!!! warning "There are many reports this procedure has changed with newer versions of Sonoff DIY"
+    Tasmota does not provide any kind of support for flashing using this method.
+Please contact [Sonoff Support](https://sonoff.tech/support) for help.

 **IMPORTANT:** There are [some reports](https://github.com/itead/Sonoff_Devices_DIY_Tools/issues/36) suggesting that the Windows version of Sonoff DIY Tool contains a trojan.
 It is not clear if it actually contains the malicious code or these are just false positives due to the way Python code was converted to native executables.
 Nevertheless, proceed with care.

 # Compatible devices